Teradata/stacki-ace/README.md

 * Download and execute `frontend-install.py`.

-> This will transform the Pi into a Stacki ACE frontend.
+> This will transform the Pi into a Stacki Ace frontend.

   ```
   # wget http://stacki.s3.amazonaws.com/public/pallets/4.0/open-source/ace/frontend-install.py